leedeen01/tp/docs/team/teesha902.md

 ### Project: ClientNest

 ClientNest is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+From adding clients to tracking birthdays and policies, ClientNest supports meaningful engagement and confident client management.

 Given below are my contributions to the project.